numberninecms/numberninecms.github.io/docs/developers/howto/content/create-a-content-type.md

 }
 ```

 Then we need to embed it.
 Create a class in `src/EditorExtension/PhotoGalleryEditorExtension.php`.
-Note that the namespace
-is not important, you can place this class wherever you want.

 ```php
 namespace App\Content\EditorForm;